isomerpages/nlb-discovereads/pages/Discover Science : Budding Scientists.md

 <br>Section: Early Literacy Picture Books / Non-Fiction
 <br>Call Number: 590s
 	</p>
+ <h4>Tips for Parents:</h4>
+<p>Allow children to make connections to what they are learning and reading to their own lived experiences.
+By relating to new information better, they not only better understand it but you can also use opportunities in real life to revise their newfound knowledge!
+For example, on a walk in the park, ask them what animal can they spot?
+What do they think their life cycle is? </p>
 <h3 class="margin--bottom--lg" id="lp-amazingbody"><b>The Amazing Body: Let’s Explore My Body!  </b></h3>
  <p><b>Suitable for 3 to 6 years old children</b></p>